guillaumemoreau/db-course/04_lpm.md

 ### Logical and physical models

 - Data logical model
-  - it consists in describing the data structure that is used with referring to a specific programming language
+  - it consists in describing the data structure that is used without referring to a specific programming language
 - Data physical model
   - it is a formalism that allows to specify the storage system used in a DBMS